gbmhunter/blog/content/electronics/components/electropermanent-magnets-epms/index.md

 An **electropermanent magnet (EPM)** is a device which can have it's magnetic field switched on/off by an electronic pulse.
 Once the pulse is applied, the magnetic field will retain it's current state with the device unpowered.

-{{< img src="electropermanent-magnet-construction-and-metal-properties.png" caption="The basic construction of an electropermanent magnet and the properties of the two magnetic materials used.
-Image from Electropermanent Magnetic Connectors and Actuators: Devices and Their Application in Programmable Matter by Ara Nerses Knaian." width="600px" >}}
+{{% figure src="electropermanent-magnet-construction-and-metal-properties.png" caption="The basic construction of an electropermanent magnet and the properties of the two magnetic materials used.
+Image from Electropermanent Magnetic Connectors and Actuators: Devices and Their Application in Programmable Matter by Ara Nerses Knaian." width="600px" %}}

 **For a fixed amount of input electrical energy, EPMs can do a fixed amount of output work in an arbitrarily long amount of time.**